 - Lightheaded or dizziness (without a blow to the head)

 - Dark yellow urine

 Simple steps to increase my fluid intake

 - Always carry a water bottle throughout the day (and drink it)

 - Take a water bottle to class to drink during class and fill it up during passing periods

 - Drink 1cup of water before bed and 1cup of water when you wake up in the morning

 - Take a drink of water every time you pass a water fountain

-If you still have questions on hydration, feel free to contact our physical therapy locations to learn more from our team of athletic trainers, physical therapy assistants and physical therapists.
-Together, we’ll work with you and your coach to ensure a safe and successful sports season!
+If you still have questions on hydration, feel free to contact our physical therapy locations to learn more from our team of athletic trainers, physical therapy assistants, and physical therapists.
+We’ll work with you and your coach to ensure a safe and successful sports season!